In-Ko/component-spec/doc/proposal/one-component-model.md

 ### Scope

-Operating software installations both for cloud and on-premises covers many aspects:
+Operating software installations/products both for cloud and on-premises covers many aspects:

 - how, when and where are the technical artefacts created
 - how are technical artefacts stored and accessed